keosariel/ramby/README.md

-# ramby
+# Ramby

-A webscraper with custom config files
+Ramby is a simple way to setup a webscraperA webscraper with custom config file